TuinfeesT/TuinWolk/readme.md

 TuinWolk
 ========
 TuinWolk is intended to become a distributed backup solution powered by git.
 Its current state can be described as a brainfart among friends.
-That said, the general idea behind TuinWolk is open, please read the licence located in licence.md.
+That said, the general idea behind TuinWolk is open, please read the license located in license.md.

 See the documentation files for a more thorough description of the ideas surrounding TuinWolk.